HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The instruction fetches the operand and subtracts it from the general register "r".
 The "L" bit set specifies an unsigned subtraction.
 If the "O" bit is set, a numeric overflow will cause an overflow trap.
 See the section on operand encoding for the defined operand modes.
 The operations will set the carry/borrow bits in the processor status word.
-The **SUBC** instruction behaves identical the **SUB** instruction, except it also adds the carry bit from the status register.
+The **SBC** instruction behaves identical the **SUB** instruction, except it also adds the carry bit from the status register.

 #### Operation